-- (H) In the "Commercial Item Acquisition Procedures" data field, indicate whether commercial procedures were (1) used for commercial items, (2) used for supplies or services pursuant to FAR 12.102(f), (3) used for services pursuant to FAR 12.102(g), or (4) not used. - (I) In the "Simplified Procedures for Certain Commercial Items" data field, indicate if the contract action utilized procedures under FAR 13.5. - (J) In the "A-76 Action" data field, indicate if the contract action resulted from an A-76 / FAIR Act competitive sourcing process.
+- (H) In the "Commercial Product or Commercial Service Acquisition Procedures" data field, indicate whether commercial procedures were- - (1) Used for commercial products or commercial services; - (2) Used for supplies or services pursuant to FAR 12.102(f); - (3) Used for services pursuant to FAR 12.102(g); or - (4) Not used. - (I) In the "Simplified Procedures for Certain Commercial Products or Commercial Services" data field, indicate if the contract action utilized procedures under FAR subpart 13.5. - (J) In the "A-76 Action" data field, indicate if the contract action resulted from an A-76 / FAIR Act competitive sourcing process.
 Note, however, that DoD is currently under a moratorium from procuring services using these procedures.
 See PGI 207.302 for more information. - (K) In the "Local Area Set Aside" data field, indicate if the contract action resulted from a local area set-aside in accordance with FAR 26.202. - (L) In the "FedBizOpps" data field, enter "Yes" if the award was greater than \$25,000 in value and subject to FAR 5.2 synopsis requirements.
 Enter "No" if the award was greater than \$25,000 in value, but an exception to synopsis requirements applied.